twofold-rsc/twofold/sites/website/src/pages/docs/guides/mutations.md

 }
 ```

-The above example will create a new post whenever the form is submitted and then re-render the lists of posts with the new post included.
+In this example, submitting the form creates a new post and re-renders the list of posts to include the new entry.

 ## Server modules

-Server actions can be defined in separate modules and imported into your components.
-A server action module is any module that begins with the `"use server"` directive.
+Server functions can be placed inside of server modules, which is any module that starts with the `"use server"` directive.

+When using a server module all functions exported from the module become server functions.

+### Example: Using a Server Module

 ```tsx
 // src/pages/posts/mutations.ts